Fabian-Gruenbichler/rust/src/doc/reference/src/items/use-declarations.md

 r[items.use.glob.self-import]
 `*` cannot be used to import a module's contents into itself (such as `use self::*;`).

-r[items.use.glob.edition2015]
+r[items.use.glob.edition2018]
-> **Edition differences**: In the 2015 edition, paths are relative to the crate root, so an import such as `use *;` is valid, and it means to import everything from the crate root.
+> [!EDITION-2018]
-> This cannot be used in the crate root itself.
+> In the 2015 edition, paths are relative to the crate root, so an import such as `use *;` is valid, and it means to import everything from the crate root.
+This cannot be used in the crate root itself.

 r[items.use.as-underscore]
 ## Underscore Imports